 Using Fennel While Breastfeeding – Does it Increase Milk Supply?

 It is normal for a new mom to be concerned about her breast milk supply.
 While you are in your nursing stage, you may come across a problem related to breast milk production, which you must have read about in your pregnancy days and ignored.
 If you are facing issues with breast milk production, your baby won’t be satisfied with breast milk alone, and you may have to resort to formula milk to ensure that your baby’s nutritional requirements are not compromised.
 But if you don’t want to rely on formula milk for your baby, you need to make alterations in your diet to increase your breast milk production.
-Fennel or fennel seeds are known to increase breast milk supply and it can even provide many health benefits to the baby.
+Fennel or fennel seeds are known to increase breast milk supply and they can even provide many health benefits to the baby.
 Fennel is a natural remedy that most mothers are advised to use, but does it really help?
-Find out!
+Read on to learn all about fennel and breastfeeding!

 What Is Fennel?